Kaltsoon/data-management-and-databases/exercises/sql-exercises-6.md

 Time dimension considerations:

-1. List all the current academic advisors (surname, first name, teacher number, start date, end date).
+1. List all the _current_ academic advisors (surname, first name, teacher number, start date, end date).
 Sort the result by (surname, first name, teacher number) in ascending order.
-2. List all the current and past academic advisors (surname, first name, teacher number, start date, end date).
+2. List all the _current and past_ academic advisors (surname, first name, teacher number, start date, end date).
 Sort the result by (surname, first name, teacher number) in ascending order.

 > [!TIP]
-> The _"current"_ means that the start date is in the past AND either end date is missing or it is in the future.
+> The _"current"_ means that the start date is in the past and either end date is missing or it is in the future.
 Find a suitable function to get the current date.

 > [!NOTE]
 > The result table rows are dependent on the current date, so you'll probably get different rows.